okayama-chem/chem-web/exampleSite/content/laboratory/organic.md

 ---
-title: "Functional Organic Chemistry Laboratory"
+title: "Laboratory of Organic Chemistry"
 draft: false

 # page title background image
 bg_image: "images/banner/bg1.jpg"

 # meta description ~100 letters in Japanese
-description : "Development of Synthetic Organic Reactions Catalyzed by Organometallic Complexes and the Application to Functional Materials"
+description : "Developmemt of New Synthetic Reaction and Its Application to the Synthesis of Bioactive Compounds"

 # Research image
 image: "images/research/research-6.jpg"